Attention.

 20. Using a rope, tie the camshaft sprocket with the drive chain to the prepared bolt, as shown in the figure.

-21. In two or three approaches, unscrew the bolts of the camshaft covers in the sequence shown in the figure, and remove the camshaft covers.
+21. In two or three steps, unscrew the camshaft cover bolts in the sequence shown in the figure, and remove the camshaft covers.

-24. Remove the hydraulic clearance compensators from the cylinder head and lay them out in order for installation in their places during subsequent assembly.
+24. Remove the hydraulic clearance compensators from the cylinder head and arrange them in order for installation in their places during subsequent assembly.